ifrit98/tf_dataset/README.md

 ```

 ### maintainers
-Go to the maintainers: [@bares, @stgeorge] for bug reports, and usage questions that aren't answered here.
+Go to the maintainers: [@ifrit98] for bug reports, and usage questions that aren't answered here.

 Pull requests welcome!

-#� �t�f�_�d�a�t�a�s�e�t�
-�
-�